raspberrypilearning/cd-intermediate-html-css-sushi/en/step_5.md

   </main>
 ```

-+ Now look at the content in your `article`: can you break it up into chunks or sections?
-If so, put this new set of tags around each bit: `<section> </section>`.
++ Now look at the content in your `article` and try to break it up into chunks or sections.
+Put this new set of tags around each bit: `<section> </section>`.
 Here's an example of what it might look like:

 ```html
   <article>